 HIM 101 – The Health Information Management Profession

 HIM 150 – Introduction to Health Information Management

 HIM 170 – Legal Aspects of Health Information Management

 HIM 225 – Introduction to Healthcare Information Systems

 Coursework can be completed in as little as two semesters, with CSC 105, HIM 101, HIM 150 (7 credits) taken during fall semesters, and HIM 130, HIM 170, HIM 225 (8 credits) taken in spring semesters.
 Convenient online and on-campus options are available.

 All courses included in the certificate program apply to other DSU health information degrees, including a healthcare coding certificate, an associate degree in health information technology, a bachelor degree in health information administration.
-A master’s degree in health informatics is also available at Dakota State.

 Schedule a campus visit to meet health information professors and students in the department and see the campus.